 This page is for people searching cost of employing someone or how much does it cost to employ someone in the UK.
-Pick a salary to see the baseline employer cost with employer NI and minimum pension, then move to the full employer cost calculator if you need overheads or Employment Allowance.
+Enter a salary below for the instant total employer cost, or pick a common salary for a full breakdown.
+For overheads or Employment Allowance too, use the full employer cost calculator.

 Formula: salary + (salary − £5,000) × 15% NI + (qualifying earnings) × 3% pension.
 No overheads or Employment Allowance applied above.